nleanba/typst-theoretic/src/styles/corners.typ

 // if you write your own style, import "@preview/theoretic:.." here instead.

 #let show-theorem(it) = {
+  let color = it.options.at("color", default: black)
   if it.variant == "important" {
+    it.options.block-args = (..it.options.block-args, stroke: 0.5pt + color)
     // don’t bother adding corners if it is framed __.show-theorem(it)
   } else {